 No, I actually don’t know.
-Anyway, researchers say that we are increasingly losing our ability to handwrite because we are always typing.
+Anyway, researchers say that we are increasingly losing our ability to handwrite because we are typing all the time.
 Do you think this is also affecting the way we draw?

 Yeah, absolutely.
 I think that, in the same way, organic handwriting is sort of going the way of the dinosaur.
 I always assumed I’d be drawing on paper, but then when I started drawing comics more regularly I eventually just started seeing the benefits of drawing on a device or a computer, and now I’m fully switched over to drawing on an iPad.

-But you know, they’ve done a pretty good job of making it feel like a tactile experience, and then a drawing with a thing that is shaped like a pen.
-And the screen has a cover on it.
-So it kind of feels like paper.
-So it definitely, it’s about as close as possible to drawing paper.
+But you know, they’ve done a pretty good job of making it feel like a tactile experience, and then drawing with a thing that is shaped like a pen.
+And the screen has a cover on it, so it kind of feels like paper.
+So, definitely, it is about as close as possible to drawing on paper.
 If I found myself going back to drawing on paper, I would be annoyed that I can’t like hit undo.

 So you prefer drawing on a device, in the end.